infernojs/inferno/readme.md

 Furthermore, Inferno deals exclusively with t7 templates. [t7](https://github.com/trueadm/t7) parses template strings into optimised virtual DOM nodes that Inferno understands.
 Inferno then takes theses virtual DOM nodes and produces two sets of trees: a DOM tree and a value tree.
 It can then use both of these trees to intelligently make decisions based on what has changed and what needs to be created/removed/updated.

+Note: Inferno is still in early development.
+Documentation, test coverage and features are a work-in-progress.

 ## Overview

 Let's start with some code.
 As you can see, Inferno intentionally keeps the same good (in our opinion) design ideas regarding components, one-way data passing and separation of concerns.